 Dental Implants in St. Paul, MN

 If you have missing teeth, you know how frustrating this situation can be.
-You might have trouble chewing your favorite foods.
-You may feel uncomfortable smiling or laughing.
-Speaking clearly can be difficult.
+You might have trouble chewing your favorite foods, or you may feel uncomfortable smiling or laughing.
+Speaking clearly and socializing with others can be extremely difficult.
 Missing teeth often take a toll on a person’s self-esteem and can even cost you a promotion or a new relationship.
 Additionally, missing teeth can promote future fractures, jaw deterioration, and enamel wear.

 Over the years, many different methods for replacing missing teeth have been developed.
 Dentures, partials, and bridges all work to fill in the gaps left by missing teeth, but dental implants in St. Paul, MN offer something that none of these options can: a permanent and maintenance-free solution to tooth loss.

 If you’re considering dental implants, or if you have questions, call our dental office today.
 Also, read through the frequently asked questions below to learn more about our dental implant options.
 We can’t wait to help you enjoy a comfortable and natural-looking smile!

 - Are dental implants a good fit for me?

 - What are implant-supported dentures in St. Paul?